markgbeckett/zx80/hexld3/README.md

 There are a small number of drawbacks, however:
 - You must never list Lines 1, 2, 3, or 4 of the program, as doing so will likely crash the computer.
 Using `POKE 16403, 10` reduces the risk of this happening.
 - When relocating the code into the REM statements, I needed to remove any code that assembled to the opcode 0x76, as this is the end-of-line code for 4K BASIC and will confuse the BASIC interpretter.
+- There is a small risk (I guess one in 256) of inadvertently inserting 0x76 into the REM statement, if your machine-code project starts or ends at an address that contains the value 0x76 as either the high byte or low byte.
+That is because the start and end of your program are kept alonside the HEXLD3 program in the REM statements.
+You could work around this by padding your program a little, though unless you are incredibly dilligent, you are unlikely to spot this problem before it is too late (and your computer has crashed).
+This makes it even more important to save your work frequently.

 Since completing the original port, I have made some further improvements, which hopefully make HEXLD3 more usable:
 - I added the improved code-listing capability, which is described by Toni Baker as "level 2" disassembly, in which object code is grouped together by instruction.
 So, for example `call 0x4800` would be displayed as `CD0048` in the Level 2 disassembly.
 It may not seem much of an improvement but it makes it almost impossible to lose your place when checking code.